borgbackup/borg/docs/faq.rst

 .. _slow_backup:

-Why is backup slow for me?
+Why is my backup so slow?
 --------------------------

-So, if you feel your Borg backup is too slow somehow, you should find out why.
+If you feel your Borg backup is too slow somehow, here is what you can do:

+- Make sure Borg has enough RAM (depends on how big your repo is / how many files you have)
+- Use one of the blake2 modes for --encryption except if you positively know your CPU (and openssl) accelerates sha256 (then stay with hmac-sha256).
+- Don't use any expensive compression.
+The default is lz4 and super fast.
+  Uncompressed is often slower than lz4.
+- Just wait.
+You can also interrupt it and start it again as often as you like, it will converge against a valid "completed" state (see ``--checkpoint-interval``, maybe use the default, but in any case don't make it too short).
+It is starting from the beginning each time, but it is still faster then as it does not store data into the repo which it already has there from last checkpoint.
+- If you don’t need additional file attributes, you can disable them with ``--noflags``, ``--noacls``, ``--noxattrs``.
+This can lead to noticable performance improvements when your backup consists of many small files.

+If you feel that Borg "freezes" on a file, it could be in the middle of processing a large file (like ISOs or VM images).
+Borg < 1.2 announces file names *after* finishing with the file.
+This can lead to displaying the name of a small file, while processing the next (larger) file.
+For very big files this can lead to the progress display show some previous short file for a long time while it processes the big one.
+With Borg 1.2 this was changed to announcing the filename before starting to process it.

-The usual way to approach this is to add ``--list --filter=AME --stats`` to your ``borg create`` call to produce more log output, including a file list (with file status characters) and also some statistics at the end of the backup.
+To see what files have changed and take more time processing, you can also add ``--list --filter=AME --stats`` to your ``borg create`` call to produce more log output, including a file list (with file status characters) and also some statistics at the end of the backup.

 Then you do the backup and look at the log output: